RPA vs AI Automation: The 2024 Deep Dive

 - AutoML: Automate the process of building and training custom AI models.

-- Integration with Azure Services: Seamlessly integrate Azure AI services with other Azure services, such as Azure Data Lake Storage and Azure Functions.
+- Integration with Azure Services: integrate Azure AI services with other Azure services, such as Azure Data Lake Storage and Azure Functions.

 5. AWS AI Services

 Amazon Web Services (AWS) offers a wide range of AI services, including machine learning, natural language processing, and computer vision, under the AWS AI umbrella.
 These services are designed to allow developers to add intelligence to their applications without requiring deep expertise in machine learning.
 It’s another cloud giant, competing with GCP and Azure, so the same considerations apply (ecosystem, developer expertise).
-Many consider AWS to have the most mature and robust overall ecosystem, but pricing can be opaque & complicated.
+Many consider AWS to have the most mature and overall ecosystem, but pricing can be opaque & complicated.

 Key features of AWS AI Services: